Product Description

 Route of Administration: Intramuscular/Intravenous

-Indications: Torque’s Torcort M 40 is indicated for severe allergic, dermatologic, endocrine, gastrointestinal, hematologic, neoplastic, nervous system, ophthalmic, renal, respiratory, rheumatic disorders unresponsive to conventional treatments, localized inflammatory or hypertrophic lesions (e.g., alopecia areata, keloids, psoriatic plaques, ganglia), acute and chronic joint or soft tissue inflammatory conditions (e.g. arthritis, bursitis, tenosynovitis).
+Indications: Torque’s Torcort M40 Injection is indicated for severe allergic, dermatologic, endocrine, gastrointestinal, hematologic, neoplastic, nervous system, ophthalmic, renal, respiratory, rheumatic disorders unresponsive to conventional treatments, localized inflammatory or hypertrophic lesions (e.g., alopecia areata, keloids, psoriatic plaques, ganglia), acute and chronic joint or soft tissue inflammatory conditions (e.g. arthritis, bursitis, tenosynovitis).

 Dosage: As directed by the physician.